 Our business is significantly dependent on voice and data services provided by various communication and data service providers around the world.
 Accordingly, any disruption of these services could materially adversely affect our results of operations and financial condition.
 We have taken steps to mitigate our exposure to service disruptions by investing in redundant circuits, although there is no assurance that the redundant circuits would not also suffer disruption.
 Any inability to obtain voice or data services at favorable rates could materially adversely affect our results of operations and financial condition.
 Where possible, we have entered into long-term contracts with various providers to mitigate short-term rate increases and fluctuations.
 There is no obligation, however, for the vendors to renew their contracts with us, or to offer the same or lower rates in the future, and such contracts are subject to termination or modification for various reasons outside of our control.
 A significant increase in the cost of voice or data services that is not recoverable through an increase in the price of our services could materially adversely affect our results of operations and financial condition.
-In addition, a number of our facilities are located in jurisdictions outside of the United States where the provision of utility services, including electricity and water, may not be consistently reliable, and while there are backup systems in many of our operating facilities, an extended outage of utility or network services could materially adversely affect our results of operations and financial condition.
+In addition, a number of our facilities are located in jurisdictions outside of the United States where the provision of utility services, including electricity and water, may not be consistently reliable, and while there are backup systems in many of our operating facilities, an extended outage of utility or network services could materially adversely affect our results of operating adversely affect our results of operating adversely affect our services are subjected to a service set of voice or data services that is not recoverable through an increase in the price of our services could materially adversely affect our results of operations and financial condition.
+In addition, a number of our facilities are located in jurisdictions outside of the United States where the provision of utility or network services cou